guillermocreus/prism-implementation/README.md

 # PRISM implementation

-Supervised and Experiential Learning Lab 1 - MSc in AI at UPC

-## Introduction

-## Running the code

-## Authors

-Guillermo Creus

-# PRISM implementation

 Practical work from the Supervised and Experiential Learning course - MSc in AI at UPC

 ## Introduction